Music and sleep: Habit formation

 Dickson & Schubert proposed Habit Formation as an additional RPR under the Arts on Prescription model.
-Music requires a minimum of three weeks for individuals suffering mild insomnia to become healthy sleepers and continues to improve sleep quality over three months.
+Based on classical conditioning, repeated pairing of the music with the intention of sleep can generate a conditioned response.
+By forming this habit, music alone would be effective in triggering a relaxation response, which signals the body that it is time to sleep.
+This requires a minimum of three weeks for individuals suffering mild insomnia to become healthy sleepers and continues to improve sleep quality over three months.
 Music improved sleep quality with increased exposure regardless of differences in the demographic, music genre, duration of treatment, and exposure frequency.

-Dickson suggests to "listen to music that you find relaxing, at the same time, every night for at least three weeks".
+Dickson suggests "listening to music that you find relaxing, at the same time, every night for at least three weeks".

 Musical genres and features

-Typical genres of music used for sleep (sedative music) include classical music, ethnic music, ambient music, meditation music and lullabies.
-Although researchers have recognised a wide diversity of music genres aiding sleep.
+Typical genres of music used for sleep (sedative music) include classical music, ethnic music, ambient music, meditation music and lullabies, although researchers have recognised a wide diversity of music genres aiding sleep.
 The characteristics of music that have improved sleep quality in the music-sleep literature include slow tempo, small change of rhythm, and moderate pitch variation of melody.
 The selection of music (self selected or researcher selected) does not appear to impact sleep quality.

+Instrumental vs Lyrics

+Instrumental music such as sitar or violin is recognized as more effective in inducing sleep than vocal music.
+Although lyric gives depth and meaning to the music, it also stimulates cognitive processes, making it more difficult to fall asleep.
+Whereas instrumental music focuses on the melody and rhythm, it allows for relaxation without the distraction of lyrics.
+Research has given evidence for the use of instrumental music in improving sleep quality.

+Nature Sounds and Binaural Beats

+Nature sounds like birdsong or rainfall can provoke a feeling of peacefulness and tranquillity to facilitate sleep.
+Binaural beats work by presenting two different frequencies to each ear that synchronize brainwave activity.
+Those two methods can be combined to improve sleep quality by targeting both the sensory experience and brainwave alterations.